yungroobie/Skynet/README.md

 python canvassing_square.py
 ```
 Make sure the before and after images are in the root Skynet directory and are named ```old.tif``` and ```new.tif``` respectivly.
 In the current version, these images will be broken down into tiles to better resemble our training set; this way the model will be able to make accurate predictions.
 The model will then identify residences in the images and highlight the differences, indicating where new addresses have appeared, and stitch the tiles back together.
 These differences can be seen in the ```diff.png``` output image.

+# TODO
++ Finish GUI
++ Canvassing on rectangular images
++ Distiction between if addresses were added or removed